sdthompson1/risc2cpp/README.md

 least one symbol at every possible destination for an indirect jump instruction (i.e. JALR instruction).
 This is so that `risc2cpp` can understand the control flow graph of the program.
-In practice, this means two things: you should compile your RISC-V executables using `-Wl,--emit-relocs` (this causes the compiler to add the necessary symbol table entries); and when building the RISC-V compiler toolchain itself, you should make sure you configure `newlib` with the `PREFER_SIZE_OVER_SPEED` option (one way of doing this is described below).
+In practice, this means two things: you need to compile your RISC-V executables using `-Wl,--emit-relocs` (this causes the compiler to add the necessary symbol table entries); and when building the RISC-V compiler toolchain, you need to configure `newlib` with the `PREFER_SIZE_OVER_SPEED` option (one way of doing this is described below).

 # Benchmarks

-This section gives the results of a quick benchmarking exercise.
-The main conclusion is that Risc2cpp-compiled programs run at about half the speed of the original executable.

-We tested both Risc2cpp and QEMU with a simple C++ "prime number sieve" program (the exact code for which is given below).
-This program computes all prime numbers less than 1 billion.
-The following results were obtained:
+In 2025 some performance testing was done and the following results were obtained:

 | Test case | Runtime (seconds) | Runtime (native = 1) |